intel/sawr/sawr_master/LAUNCH.md

 ## Manual Navigation
 Once you have a teleop running and a visualization, you can drive the robot around manually and build up a map.
 You can observe the map being updated dynamically in rviz.
 Once you have a good map for a particular environment you can [save it](http://wiki.ros.org/map_server) using the ``map_saver`` command to the map server, and then using the start_saved.sh script provided, restart the system with that map.
 Upon restart with a saved map, the robot will immediately try to localize itself against the map to determine its initial position.

-## Autonomonous Navigation
+## Autonomous Navigation
 Once you have a map and the robot has localized itself against the map, you can try autonomous navigation.
 This is done by specifying a goal position and orientation.